$\mathcal{N}$IPM-HLSP: An Efficient Interior-Point Method for Hierarchical Least-Squares Programs: Evaluation

-While the previous example in sec.~\ref{sec:eval:nonsing} is interesting from a numerical point of view, there exist various regularization methods to prevent such numerically unstable behavior~\cite{Chiaverini1997,Baerlocher2004,Buss2005,Sugihara2011,Harish2016,pfeiffer2019,pfeiffer2020}.
+While the previous example in Sec.~\ref{sec:eval:nonsing} is interesting from a numerical point of view, there exist various regularization methods to prevent such numerically unstable behavior~\citep{Chiaverini1997,pfeiffer2023}.
 This last example therefore looks at a situation which may occur in a real robot situation, namely handling a push.
-For this we use the control hierarchy C given in Fig.~\ref{fig:hierarchyC}.
-In contrast to the previous examples we now only have one control task on the CoM as equality constraints in all three spatial directions.
+For this we use the control hierarchy B given in Tab.~\ref{tab:hierarchyB} with slight modifications.
+The level $l=4$ is omitted such that $p=5$.
+Instead of an inequality constrained CoM, the CoM position is fully controlled by equality constraints in all three spatial directions ($l=3$).

 The robot is asked to lower its CoM.
-During the process at control iteration 400 a push from behind of magnitude 800 N is applied to the upper body.
-As can be seen from Fig.~\ref{fig:hrp2_dynPush}, this leads to a singular instance of a large number of 132 active set iterations which takes the ASM solver approximately 50 ms to resolve.
-We assume that this comes from an unfavorable interplay between the trust region and the joint torque limits caused by possibly ill conditioned equations of motion~\cite{Maciejewski1990}.
+During this process at control iteration 400, a push from behind of magnitude 800 N is applied to the upper body.
+As can be seen from Fig.~\ref{fig:hrp2_dynPush}, this leads to a singular instance of a large number of 132 active set iterations which takes LexLS approximately 50 ms to resolve.
+This comes from an unfavorable interplay between the trust region and the joint torque limits caused by possibly ill conditioned equations of motion~\citep{Maciejewski1990}.

 This also influences the convergence behavior of OSQP negatively.
-While OSQP manages successful polishing in most control iterations it does not do so during the push and exposes a higher KKT norm in these instances.
+While OSQP manages successful polishing in most control iterations it does not do so during the push and exposes a higher \ref{eq:kktHLSP} norm in these instances.
 The high number of iterations and factorization updates require around 19 ms to resolve.

 In contrast, such behavior is observed only to a small degree for the IPM.
-As can be seen from the second and third graph from the bottom, the KKT norms and number of iterations of nf-IPM, nf-IPM-ASM and GUROBI are barely influenced.
-While the KKT norm of nf-IPM slightly increases in the aftermath of the push it actually decreases slightly for GUROBI.
-The HLSP is resolved in about 8 ms by nf-IPM-ASM with only a few peaks which can be attributed to computational artifacts of the machine running the simulation.
+As can be seen from the second and third graph from the bottom, the number of iterations of $\mathcal{N}$IPM-nf, $\mathcal{N}$IPM-ls and GUROBI are barely influenced.
+Similarly to the previous example, the \ref{eq:kktHLSP} norm increases sharply in this control instance for all IPM solvers but can be attributed to bad convergence of lower priority levels corresponding to the regularization task.
+As can be seen from the bottom graph, the CoM trajectory remains physically reasonable as it recovers from the push.